jakepeck/icecreamsocial/README.md

 ### *Getting Started*

 To get started, sign up and login.
 From the navigation bar you can navigate to a variety of areas:
+* Post - Post a new recipe so that other users can salivate at your culinary expertise
 * Discover - This is essentially a master feed of all user's posts & activity so that users can find others to follow.
 * Favorites - See all the posts you've liked/favorited.
 * Feed - This feed is a customized feed, showing content posted by the users you are following.